schacon/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 If 'pick' is specified, it will simply try to apply the patch and save the commit with the same message as before.

+If 'reword' is specified, it will also try to apply the patch but will allow you to change the commit message before moving on.

 If 'squash' is specified, it will combine that commit with the previous one to create a new commit.
 This will drop you into your editor again to merge the commit messages of the two commits it is now squashing together.
 So,